2026-05-26 02:10:41 | EST

-Cement Import Ban Pakistan - reflects changing financial market conditions and broader investor sentiment.
+Cement Import Ban Pakistan - tracks ongoing Wall Street activity, market momentum, and investor expectations.
 BJP leader Subramanian Swamy has called on the Indian government to prohibit cement imports from Pakistan, arguing that such trade creates a cover for smuggling contraband and weapons.
 His appeal highlights national security concerns tied to cross-border commerce in a politically sensitive sector.

 Live News